background

 You will come across a multitude of archaeological ruins and breath-taking views along the trails of Huchuy Picchu.
 Every step shows a new discovery, from historic terraced fields and Inca ruins to expansive viewpoints overlooking the ruins of Machu Picchu.

-vizcacha eating at machu picchu ruins
+Vizcacha eating at machu picchu ruins with Exploor Peru

 Enjoy the unique and beautiful scenery, with a wide variety of flora as you ascend through the Andes, such as vibrant wildflowers and delicate orchids.